jmeis/v2-template/README.md

 Also the following branch protection settings need to be enabled in GitHub:

-   * Require branches to be up to date before merging
    * Require pull request reviews before merging
-   * Dismiss stale pull request approvals when new commits are pushed

 They are checked by both `PR` and `CI` pipelines.
 To configure your repository to pass the branch protection settings checks, read the [Repository Configuration Guide](./docs/github-repository-configuration.md).